 - 1 tablespoon Tahini

-- 1 tablespoon Water add more/less depending on desired consistency
+- 1 tbsp Water add more/less depending on desired consistency

 - Prepare the halloumi marinade by mixing together the lime juice, nutritional yeast, salt and sunflower oil in a shallow bowl.